 If you are a beginner at the sport, your speed is likely to be slower than the average road bike speed – Don’t worry, it takes time to build up cycling fitness.

-For beginner male or female cyclists who started less than 3 months without prior cardio training, the average road bike speed is 12 mph or 20 km/h (or lower) on a flat road.
+For beginner male or female cyclists who just started cycling for less than 3 months without prior cardio training, the average road bike speed is around 12 mph or 20 km/h (or lower) on a flat road.

-Beginner women sometimes go slightly faster and can ride for a longer duration than beginner men cyclists because they have smaller and lighter bodies.
-Also, women naturally have a higher base fitness than men and can utilize oxygen more efficiently.
+Beginner women can sometimes go slightly faster and can ride for a longer duration than beginner men cyclists because they have smaller and lighter bodies.
+In cycling, power to weight ratio is crucial which is why pro cyclists are so thin.
+Also, women naturally can utilize oxygen more efficiently than men during easy to moderate exercises.

 If you’re slower than average, don’t worry!
 As you train more and build up your fitness, you will increase your average road bike speed.